cmaureir/progra-alma/lectures/week6/assignment6.rst

 a transporter.

 The main idea will be to
-move the antennas from one path to another.
+move the antennas from one pad to another.
 This is performed by a transporter, so you can easily deduce some restrictions.
-For example, a transporter cannot has more than one antenna, or each path cannot has more than antenna neither, etc.
+For example, a transporter cannot has more than one antenna, or each pad cannot has more than antenna neither, etc.

 This assignment will only be related with the previous idea.